American Mosaic Journalism Prize: Prize winner updates

+Cerise Castle (2023 Prize Recipient)

+In late February 2023, it was announced Cerise Castle had signed with CAA.
+In late 2023, Cerise began reporting on the Temecula school district in California for Capital & Main.

 Darcy Courteau (2020 Prize Recipient)

 Darcy published a piece about essential delivery workers for The Atlantic in June 2020.
+In January 2024, Darcy published “Hmong New Year in the Ozarks” with Commonweal Magazine.

 David Dennis, Jr. (2021 Prize Recipient)

 In June 2021, David joined The Undefeated as a full-time senior writer covering music for the culture vertical of the ESPN multimedia content initiative on sports, race, and culture.

-In May 2022, David published a book with HarperCollins titled, “The Movement Made Us,” about his father’s experience as part of the U.S. Civil Rights Movement.
+In May 2022, David published a book with HarperCollins titled, “The Movement Made Us,” about his father's experience as part of the U.S. Civil Rights Movement.

+In February 2023, David aired a 6-minute story on ESPN’s Outside the Lines/SportsCenter on the Orangeburg Massacre: an event from 1968 involving athletes in the civil rights movement, when police shot 31 Black students on the campus of South Carolina State College and killed three young men.
+His podcast series “Rap Stories” premiered in June 2023.

 Valeria Fernandez (2018 Prize Recipient)

-Valeria recently published a personal story for PRI’s “The World” about getting vaccinated for COVID-19 while being pregnant in May, 2021.
+Valeria recently published a personal story for PRI's “The World” about getting vaccinated for COVID-19 while being pregnant in May, 2021.
 Additionally, in May 2021, she began airing a new radio show, “Comadres al Aire”.

 palabra., a growing multimedia platform supporting National Association of Hispanic Journalists (NAHJ) freelance journalist members, named Valeria editor in 2021.
 In January 2022, Valeria was named a Fellow for the Emerson Collective to launch Altavoz Lab, a collaborative project within palabra. to strengthen reporting at community outlets that serve people of color and immigrants.

 Michelle García (2021 Prize Recipient)

-In June 2021, Michelle’s piece, “The Media Isn’t Ready to Cover Climate Apartheid”, which was among the pieces featured by the American Mosaic Journalism Award judges, was selected as a winner for the 2021 Covering Climate Now award.
+In June 2021, Michelle's piece, “The Media Isn’t Ready to Cover Climate Apartheid”, which was among the pieces featured by the American Mosaic Journalism Award judges, was selected as a winner for the 2021 Covering Climate Now award.

 As of December 2021, Michelle is working on a book titled "Anima Sola" with Viking Books.

 Rachel Kaadzi Ghansah (2019 Prize Recipient)

-In May, 2020, Rachel entered into a book deal with Random House.
-The book, The Explainers and the Explorers, which is Rachel’s first full-length work of non-fiction, will “be a two-volume, broad-sweeping work about the black experience in America, from its very beginnings to the current day,” according to Random House.
+In May, 2020, Rachel Kaadzi Ghansah entered into a book deal with Random House.
+The book, The Explainers and the Explorers, which is Rachel's first full-length work of non-fiction, will “be a two-volume, broad-sweeping work about the black experience in America, from its very beginnings to the current day,” according to Random House.

+In November 2022, Rachel published a guest essay in The New York Times titled “The Mystic of Mar-a-Lago”.

+Beginning in Spring 2023, Rachel will be joining Yale University to teach the creative writing course “Writing Outsiderness and Interiority”, which will admit students on a first-come-first-served basis.